thin-edge/thin-edge.io/docs/src/references/operation-workflow.md

   - the states they are responsible for
   - the states they create to pass the control.
 - The compatibility of two participants, one publishing the state owned by the other, is only defined by the message payload:
-  - all the property fields expected to make progress at the new state must be provided.
+  - all the property fields, required to make progress at some state, must be provided by the previous participant.

 The benefits are that:
 - A participant can be substituted by another implementation as long as the substitute implementation